microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-deviceinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The deviceInfo type.
 Represents information about a device (microphone, speaker, camera, etc.) used in a call.

 Namespace: microsoft.graph.callRecords